Dustin Crum

-Dustin Crum (born January 5, 1999) is a gridiron football quarterback who is currently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+Dustin Crum (born January 5, 1999) is an American professional football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Kent State.
-Crum has also been a member of the Kansas City Chiefs of the NFL.
+Crum has also been a member of the Kansas City Chiefs of the National Football League (NFL).

-Early life and high school
+Early life

 Crum grew up in Grafton, Ohio and attended Midview High School, where he played baseball, basketball and football.
 As a senior he completed 173 of 279 passes for 2,615 yards and 32 touchdowns while also rushing for 1,557 yards and 14 touchdowns and was named Division II All-Ohio First-team and a finalist for Mr. Ohio Football.

 College career

 Crum completed 16-of-30 passes for 232 yards, one touchdown and two interceptions as a freshman.
 As a sophomore, he completed 16-of-27 passes for 176 yards and two touchdowns.
 He started the last twelve games of his junior season and passed for 2,625 yards and 20 touchdowns against 2 interceptions while also rushing for 707 yards and 6 touchdowns.
 Crum was named the MVP of the 2019 Frisco Bowl after passing for 289 yards and two touchdowns and rushing for a career-high 147 yards and a touchdown on 23 carries in the first bowl victory in Kent State's history.